SOUNDING BOARD

 We couldn’t run this project without funding from the Youth Music Trailblazer fund.
 It has enabled us to support children and young people facing barriers to make music through working with Mortal Fools.
 We’ve upskilled our practitioner team and embedded music-making into our youth theatre sessions and creative devising process; supporting our youth theatre members to gain the skills and confidence to make their own music.

-"Youth Music has supported this project with funding to explore integrating music practice into our theatre devising process.
+Youth Music has supported this project with funding to explore integrating music practice into our theatre devising process.
 This has allowed us to run music-making sessions with our Youth Theatre members - giving them a chance to work with professional musicians and artists.
 We are also thrilled to have been able to run staff CPD training to develop our team's skills and explore new ways of working with music.
-We are really excited to continue developing this work with our Youth Theatre!"
+We are really excited to continue developing this work with our Youth Theatre!

 - Scott Wilson, Youth Theatre Practitioner and Coordinator

-Youth Music is a national charity funded thanks to the National Lottery via Arts Council England, players of People's Postcode Lottery, and support from partners, fundraisers, and donors.
+Youth Music is a national charity funded thanks to the National Lottery via Arts Council England, players of the People's Postcode Lottery, and support from partners, fundraisers, and donors.

 Youth Music believe that every young person should have the chance to change their life through music.
 Their research shows that many can’t because of who they are, where they’re from, or what they’re going through.